VarunKollipara/iOS-Portfolio-Kollipara22/README.md

 ## [EPHS Class Rater](https://github.com/colenelson33/EPHSRatr)
 ![icon_76pt](https://user-images.githubusercontent.com/60491044/162061257-6f971342-c732-4207-813a-07f37a61e4e2.png)
-* I am currently working on an app with a classmate that will allow student to express their thoughts on classes offered at our school and allow upcoming students to see what other people think of their classes.
+* Class Rater is an app that I created with with one of my classmates.
+It allows users to input their grades and average homework for each class that they took.
+Users will be able to see the average grade and homework for every class.
+There is also a tool that allows users to create mock schedules while taking into account what the average grades and difficulty for each class.

 ## [Sticker App](https://github.com/EPHS-iOS/Stickers)